diegopaiva1/street-view-randomizer/README.md

 #### `-l`

 Display a list of all available countries (those with some Google Street View Coverage).
-This is essentialy the countries listed on the [`countries.py`](https://github.com/diegopaiva1/street-view-explorer/blob/master/countries.py) file.

 #### `-r`